beisdog/onlinecv/README.md

 The CVs are stored either in a dummy implementation or a Mongo DB.
 You can switch the behaviour at runtime from the Admin page of this application (http://localhost:8888).

-## Rest interface and XSD generation
-To be able to generate a typed rest client for the service, an xsd is provided that can be used with the jaxb generator xjc to generate the client classes on the UI side.
-This approach is actually taken in the onlinecv-vaadin(https://github.com/beisdog/onlinecv-vaadin.git)
+## Noteworthy Architecture Design Decisions of the rest project
+The domain objects are annotated with jaxb annotations so a schema file can be generated.

+The rest client then can use this xsd to generate javaclasses from this definition.

-You can get the xsd by calling the rest service "/rest/onlinecv/xsd".
+This approach is actually used in the [onlinecv-vaadin](https://github.com/beisdog/onlinecv-vaadin.git) You can get the xsd by calling the rest service ["/rest/onlinecv/xsd"](http://localhost:8888/rest/onlinecv/xsd).

 # Getting it to run